Howard Wu professional headshot

 For over ten years I worked as a civil litigation attorney while also co-owning the preschools.
 My wife, a long-time preschool teacher and expert in early childhood education, led the preschools, and I handled legal and administrative matters like payroll and insurance.

-The agency has lost sight of its mission
+Community Care Licensing is broken.
+The agency has lost sight of its mission.

 I believe that childcare centers must be licensed and regulated.
 It is important that families know that the centers they send their children to meet some minimum standards for health and safety.